Kishanjay/electron-typesafe-ipc/README.md

 ## Recommended Usage

-Use the `invokeIpcChannel` and `handleIpcChannel` methods instead of the original `invoke` and `handle` calls.
+Use the `invokeIpcChannel` and `registerIpcChannel` methods instead of the original `invoke` and `handle` calls.
 This will work the best for large scale projects and forces you to adapt to good architecture practices.

 ```ts
 import { IpcChannel } from "@kjn/electron-typesafe-ipc";